BigRoy/mayaVrayCommandDocs/README.md

 The `vrayForMayaUtils` package contains functionality that allows TD's/Programmers to interact with V-ray in an easier way.
 Currently this only helps managing v-ray attributes.
-Though we're working on building a _consistent framework_ to ease managing V-ray data in Maya scenes.
+Though we're working on building a _consistent framework_ to ease managing any type of V-ray data in Maya scenes.

 On the to-do list is adding a framework around objectProperties and then we should have covered the two main areas that benefit from automatisation.
 There might be a focus in the feature to do some (PySide?)
 GUI elements